tijmenvangulik/Ergometerspace/Exports.md

 ---
 layout: pageContent
-title: Documentation topics
+title: Exports
 nav-menu: true
 show_tile: true
 ---

-# Exports

-## Export fron details
+## Export from details

 You can export a log from the workout log details dialog in the following formats: